top of page

-The Golem is a large wooden structure of about 4 meters high.
+The Cosmogolem is a large wooden structure of about 4 meters high.
 It is a symbolic helper and savior for all the children in the world.
 He brings relief to children in need.
-Although he is always silent, this giant statue makes children talk.
-The Cosmogolem gives children an identity and a voice.
+Although he is always silent, this giant statue makes children speak.
+The Cosmogolem helps them find their identity and voice.
 Through a hatch in the wooden giant, the children can deposit their dreams, hopes and desires.
 It is an entrypoint to the world.
 The CosmoGolem is always on the move, from India to Nicaragua, from Tanzania to Belgium; he brings cultures together.
 Just like the Cosmopolitan Chicken Project.

 The Cosmogolem never stops looking for places where he can arrive and bring hope to children in need.
 To date, Cosmogolems have been erected in Zimbabwe, Pakistan, Belgium, India, Holland and Chili.
 The youth music organization ‘Up With People’ has taken the Cosmogolem on a world tour.
-Many other Golems are on their way, e.g. in Malawi and Flores.
-The Golem is always made with the help of children, under the supervision of the artist.
+Many other Cosmogolems are on their way.
+The Cosmogolem is always made with the help of children, under the supervision of the artist.
 Sometimes it is sent from one country to another, sometimes it is made in situ.

 VISIT WWW.COSMOGOLEM.COM for more information and current projects

 bottom of page